 Environmental Stewardship

 As a part of its approach to sustainability, American Municipal Power, Inc. (AMP) is committed to environmental stewardship.
 AMP is investing in two nature-based solutions to improve the environment.
 First, AMP has worked with a variety of partners to reforest parts of Ohio.
-Secondly, AMP is promoting the efforts of its members to support pollinator habitat and forestry.
+Secondly, AMP is promoting the efforts of its Members to support pollinator habitat and forestry.

 AMP's Reforestation Projects

-photosynthesisWithin the member footprint, AMP is working with government agencies, communities and private entities to identify, evaluate and develop appropriate reforestation projects that use the natural growth process of trees to hold (or sequester) carbon dioxide in the living wood, roots and forest soils, thus preventing its escape to the atmosphere.
+Within the Member footprint, AMP is working with government agencies, communities and private entities to identify, evaluate and develop appropriate reforestation projects that use the natural growth process of trees to hold (or sequester) carbon dioxide in the living wood, roots and forest soils, thus preventing its escape to the atmosphere.
 Trees are a nature-based approach to carbon sequestration while also providing broader ecological benefits.

 Projects on Strip-mined Lands/American Chestnut

 ACF_logo_large_greenOne focus of AMP’s reforestation projects is to return former strip-mined lands to forests, which, in addition to removing carbon dioxide from the atmosphere, can provide additional benefits to local areas.
 These include visual aesthetics as well as improved habitat for wildlife, water quality and recreational areas.
-Also, AMP is working with university scientists and foresters to reestablish the American chestnut as a key species in appropriate areas.
+Also, AMP worked with university scientists and foresters to reestablish the American chestnut as a key species in appropriate areas.
 Studies have shown that one hybrid strain of the American chestnut is particularly suited to the higher soil acidity generally found on former strip-mined lands.
 Once ubiquitous throughout forests in the Eastern U.S., the American chestnut nearly became extinct due to a pervasive blight in the early 1900s.
 The American Chestnut Foundation is a leader in efforts to re-introduce the hybrids back into the historic range of the American chestnut.

 Pollinator Efforts

 According to the USDA, three-fourths of the world’s flowering plants and 35 percent of the world’s food crops depend on animal pollinators to reproduce.
 The USDA also cites habitat loss, disease, parasites, and environmental contaminants that have contributed to the decline of many species of pollinators (https://www.usda.gov/peoples-garden/pollinators).
 Utilities can play a vital role in supporting pollinators due to the amount of land they manage.
-AMP is currently promoting efforts from our members as well as investigating opportunities to support habitats at one of its generation locations.
+AMP is currently promoting efforts from our Members as well as investigating opportunities to support habitats at one of its generation locations.

 City of Hamilton Pollinator Habitats